How to Buy Dogecoin (DOGE) – A Beginner’s Guide

 Can I Mine Dogecoin?

 Yes you can mine Dogecoin.
 Like Bitcoin, Dogecoin has a blockchain that’s maintained by a mining system.
-The key difference is that Dogecoin uses Scrypt, a different mining algorithm than Bitcoin’s SHA-256.
-Originally, the Scrypt algorithm was designed to be ASIC-resistant, however by now ASIC manufacturers found a way around that, so it is only profitable nowadays to mine Dogecoin with ASIC miners.
+The key difference is that Dogecoin uses Scrypt, a mining algorithm that is different from Bitcoin’s SHA-256.
+Originally, the Scrypt algorithm was designed to be ASIC-resistant; however, by now, ASIC manufacturers found a way around that, so it is only profitable nowadays to mine Dogecoin with ASIC miners.

 How do I Convert Bitcoin to Dogecoin?

-You can use Binance or Bitpanda to exchange BTC to Doge.
+You can use Binance or Bitpanda to exchange BTC for Doge.

 4. Conclusion